-Why this website?
-Because I have not been able to convince reputable coffee table book publishers to pay me a huge sum for the privilege of publishing my bushel basket of sea stories from the misty pre-history of Naval Aviation and poems and anecdotes of questionable taste.
-Only the kindness and genius of Jan Jacobs, lately of The Hook magazine, rescued my stories from the chaos of my computer and stuck them in this electronic pile.
+I have to thank the kindness and genius of CDR Jan Jacobs, USNR(Ret), lately of The Hook magazine, rescued my stories from the chaos of my computer and stuck them in an electronic pile.
 For this act of mercy and kindness, I am indebted to him.
-I will always be indebted to the Tailhook Association and their fine magazine, whose former editor of The Hook, CAPT Steve Millikin, USN(Ret), published my work with Jan’s help.
+I will always be indebted to the Tailhook Association and their fine magazine, whose former editor of The Hook, my friend CAPT Steve Millikin, USN(Ret), published my work with Jan’s help.
 He is too fine a gentleman for me to suspect character fault for finding my stuff worthy of consideration.
 But he and Jan did so over a long period of time.
 Many of the same stories have also been published by Bob Hickerson in A-4Ever, the excellent Skyhawk Association magazine.
 Bob is also a fine gentleman representative of the United States Marine Corps, and he must also be afflicted by the same mutant gene as Steve.
 I also need to thank Carl Snow for his artwork that improved my stories thru all The Hook issues, David Tipps for the cover artwork and Jan Jacobs for the cover design.

 I told many of these stories over many years to fellow aviators and anyone else who would listen before I started trying to write them down.
 I listened to stories as well, and I give thanks and acknowledgement to all those aviators who passed them on.
 Many stories are common to Naval Aviation, and I just tried to write them down before they disappeared, as I feared they might.
 I have always encouraged folks to write their stories, but most don’t.
 I hope those that originally passed them on in cockpits or over cold beers accept my gratitude and thanks.